Nuni96/clipper-app/README.md

 # Steps to run application:
 1. Install node_modules in root directory by entering npm install in terminal (root directory)
+2. If you get errors running backend you might need to enter next commands in cd clipper-app-backend directory:
+  - go mod vendor
+  - go mod init

-2. Set up local instance of MySQL Database
+3. Set up local instance of MySQL Database
   - set up a local instance in MySQL Workbench
   - go to clipper-app-backend/database/connection.go file
   - on line 15 change path to your database (local instance that you have set up in MySQL Workbench)